-- Net income from licensing or sale of technology (i.e. after all IP protection and exploitation costs have been met) is shared 1/3 to the inventor(s) (employees or students who have assigned their intellectual property rights to the University), 1/3 to the Colleges(s) and 1/3 to be retained centrally for strategic purposes.
+- Net income from licensing or sale of technology (i.e. after all IP protection and exploitation costs have been met) is shared 1/3 to the inventor(s) (employees or students who have assigned their intellectual property rights to the University), 1/3 to the Schools(s) and 1/3 to be retained centrally for strategic purposes.
 The inventor’s share may be taken as a personal reward, in which case it is subject to income tax and additional National Insurance payments, or it can be put into a nominated discretionary account according the normal University procedures for discretionary funds.

 Should this policy be changed, the policy in force at the time of the University first taking action to protect (or in the absence of formal protection, to exploit) intellectual property rights will be that which applies to income sharing.

 - The University may consider spin-out companies an appropriate route in the following situations:

 7.1.
 An academic inventor who also has in the reasonable opinion of the University the commercial drive and aspirations to become involved in a new spin-out company directed at commercialising his/her invention.